Keeshond: Health

+A 2024 UK study found a life expectancy 12.3 years based on a sample of 55 deaths for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 History

 The Keeshond was named after the 18th-century Dutch Patriot, Cornelis (Kees) de Gyselaer (spelled 'Gijzelaar' in Modern Dutch), leader of the rebellion against the House of Orange.
 The dog became the rebels' symbol; and, when the House of Orange returned to power, this breed almost disappeared.
 The word 'keeshond' is a compound word: 'Kees' is a nickname for Cornelius (de Gyselaer), and 'hond' is the Dutch word for dog.
 In the Netherlands, "keeshond" is the term for German Spitzes that encompass them all from the toy or dwarf (Pomeranian) to the Wolfspitz (Keeshond).
 The sole difference among the German Spitzes is their coloring and size guidelines.
 There are debates over the origin of the breed; many English references point to the Keeshond as we know it originating in the Netherlands.
 On the other hand, according to the FCI, the breed is cited as being part of the German Spitz family, originating in Germany along with the Pomeranian (toy or dwarf German Spitz) and American Eskimo dog (small or standard German Spitz).

 The first standard for "Wolfspitz" was posted at the Dog Show of 1880 in Berlin.
 The Club for German Spitzes was founded in 1899.
 The German standard was revised in 1901 to specify the characteristic color that we know today, "silver grey tipped with black".
 In the late 19th century the "Overweight Pomeranian", a white German Spitz and most likely a Standard German Spitz, was shown in the British Kennel Club.
 The "Overweight Pomeranian" was no longer recognized by the British Kennel Club in 1915.
 In the 1920s, Baroness van Hardenbroeck took an interest in the breed and began to build it up again.
 The Nederlandse Keeshond Club was formed in 1924.
 The Dutch Barge Dog Club of England was formed in 1925 by Mrs. Wingfield-Digby and accepted into the British Kennel Club in 1926, when the breed and the club were renamed to Keeshond.